gabebw/chip8/README.md

     chip8 print FILE.ch8

+To run the program:

+    chip8 run FILE.ch8

-To run the program, with helpful statements indicating what instructions it's
+To run the program with helpful statements indicating what instructions it's
 executing:

     chip8 trace FILE.ch8